-a.
+Project subject to Design guidelines in LUC 20.25D a.
 What is the tallest height of any proposed structure(s), not including antennas; what is the principal exterior building material(s) proposed? [help]

-The proposal includes an approximately 45-foot-high building.
-Exterior materials will include durable and authentic materials, which may include metal, concrete and wood.
+The proposal includes 120-foot-high building.
+Exterior materials will include durable and authentic materials, which may include metal, glass and masonry.